clemtoy/WNAffect/README.md

 The WNAffect object allows to load WordNet 1.6 and Word Domains 3.2 resources.

 #### WNAffect(*wordnet16_dir*, *wn_domains_dir*)
 This is the constructor of a WNAffect object.
-It needs the paths to WordNet 1.6 and WordNet Domains 3.2.
+It requires two arguments:
 - `wordnet16_dir` the wordnet-1.6 folder
 - `wn_domains_dir` the wn-domains-3.2 folder
-- Returns the WNAffect object

 Example:
 ```python